tlklein/portfolio-website/README.md

 ![banner](/static/images/all-devices-black.png)

-# A Recent Grad's Guide to the Cloud Resume Challenge
+# Trinity Klein's Resume and Portfolio Website
 Since April 2020, the Cloud Resume Challenge is designed to help people skill-up on the cloud, improve their career prospects, and land cloud jobs from non-tech fields.
 It has three cloud-specific editions, AWS, Azure, and Google Cloud.

 It has a detailed challenge walkthrough featuring loads of handpicked learning resources to help people level up on the cloud, programming, and DevOps skills you need.
 With a total of three 'megamods' (DevOps, Security, and Developer), that help build on the core challenge project with MORE hands-on practice to help people polish their skills.